Philadelphia Smuggling Defense Attorney

 Philadelphia Smuggling Defense Lawyer

-The dedicated legal team at Alva & Shuttleworth, LLC are not only aggressive and zealous advocates, are not only experienced in federal courts and federal procedure, but also have rare experience with smuggling defense.
+The dedicated legal team at Alva Foster & Moscow, LLC are not only aggressive and zealous advocates, are not only experienced in federal courts and federal procedure, but also have rare experience with smuggling defense.
 We will put our experience to work for you to build a strong defense that will challenge the evidence prosecutors bring forward.
 Call us today to schedule a consultation at (215) 665-1695.

 We are based in Philadelphia, but are able to represent those facing smuggling charges in Pennsylvania, New Jersey and across the United States.